kvn-media/musang_synchronizedhub_odyssey/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `dart run build_runner` to build the project.
+4. If want to run for web, flutter config --enable-web
-4. Run `flutter run` to start the application.
+5. Run `flutter run` to start the application.

 ## Usage
 1. Register first.
 You will receive a verification email.